pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 -----

 The class :class:`~eventsourcing.dcb.domain.Slice` is designed to support "vertical slice architecture" with DCB.
-It extends the :class:`~eventsourcing.dcb.domain.Perspective`.
+It extends the :class:`~eventsourcing.dcb.domain.Perspective` class.
 The idea of "vertical slices" is that individual use cases can be implemented with pieces of code that are entirely independent of each other.

 The four important aspects of any :class:`~eventsourcing.dcb.domain.Slice` are:

 * its constructor parameters;